 Because mortgage insurance is typically unavailable for investment properties, income property loans often have strict guidelines for 20-25% minimum down payments.

 Some borrowers can take advantage of government-backed loans with lower interest rates and smaller down payments if they buy multi-unit homes and reside in one of the units.
-However, these programs limit the number of properties that a borrower can purchase.
+However, these programs limit the number of properties a borrower can purchase.

 Finally, another option is to buy a home and live in it for one year before converting it to a rental.
-This process allows borrowers to get a better interest rate and acquire the landlord experiences needed to purchase subsequent investment properties.
+This process allows borrowers to get a better interest rate and acquire the landlord experience needed to purchase subsequent investment properties.